oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 (#pkce_downgrade_countermeasures) for details.

 Authorization servers MUST provide a way to detect their support for PKCE.
-It is RECOMMENDED for AS to publish the element `code_challenge_methods_supported` in their AS metadata ([@!RFC8414]) containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support).
-ASs MAY instead provide a deployment-specific way to ensure or determine PKCE support by the AS.
+It is RECOMMENDED for authorization servers to publish the element `code_challenge_methods_supported` in their authorization server metadata ([@!RFC8414]) containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support).
+Authorization servers MAY instead provide a deployment-specific way to ensure or determine PKCE support by the authorization server.

 ### Implicit Grant {#implicit_grant_recommendation}